 Today, KI (local speak for Kangaroo Island) is a farming and fishing community, but most money is brought in from tourism.
 Honey farms, sheep farms, spectacular rock formations, wildlife, and art are the main draws.
 At a population of 4,400, everyone knows everyone (or in the very least knows of their family).
 People leave their keys in the ignitions of their cars and keep their homes unlocked; it feels about 20 years behind South Australia’s mainland.

 How Did I Get Here?

 I applied to a Workaway job on a sheep farm on KI where I assumed I’d be helping with a ‘veggie patch’, feeding animals, doing some house work, and learning the ropes of sheep farming.
 I was a bit taken off-guard when I arrived (after 48 hours of travel from Queensland) to discover it was a babysitting job.
 Within 20 minutes of discovering the obvious (but irreversible) miscommunication, I was handed 3 screaming children under the age of 5 (two 4-year-old twin girls, Aleeya and Bonita, and a 1-year-old boy, Artie) right as their mom headed off to work.
 As the blood drained from my face, I realized the only time I had babysat was once in college.
-And there was a reason for that.
-But here I was, ready for some new experiences.
+I had always been drawn more to animals than children, but here I was, ready for some new experiences.

 It’s All Relative